 You may not keep security information or top-secret plans on your Tumblr account, but that doesn't mean it's not worth securing from potential password hacks.
 Here's a quick guide on setting up two-factor authentication to protect your Tumblr gifsets, memes, songs, blogs, and more.

 How to set up Tumblr's two-factor authentication

 After logging into Tumblr, setting up two-factor security is as simple as visiting the settings page.
 Here's what you need to do.

 - Under Security, flip the switch next to Two-factor authentication.
-Add your phone number and your account's password to turn it on.

 Additionally, because Tumblr uses the Google Authenticator service for two-factor authentication, this means that you can use an app like Authy instead of an SMS message to authenticate your account.
 You can set that up by toggling the Generate code via authenticator app option.